kkd26/sussex-sport/README.md

-# Download photos from Cambridge Half Marathon
+# Download photos from Cambridge Half Marathon 2025

-## Dependencies and instalation
+## Dependencies and installation

 Make sure that `node` and `wget` are available

-Run: `npm init`
+Run: `npm install`

 ## Usage